GLOBAL MARKETS-Dollar slumps, oil rebound proves fleeting

 By Sam Forgione

-NEW YORK, Dec 9 Oil prices slipped on Wednesday, giving up gains after an early rebound on a drop in U.S. crude oil inventories, while the dollar fell as investors betting against the euro were forced to reverse those positions following hawkish comments from a European policymaker.
+NEW YORK, Dec 9 Oil prices slipped on Wednesday, giving up gains after an early rebound on a drop in U.S. crude oil inventories, while the dollar fell, resuming last week's decline, as investors short the euro were once again forced to cover those positions.

-Wall Street ended lower, as the S&P 500 moved in tandem with oil prices through most of the day, and closed at a low not seen since Nov.
-13.

-The dollar was sharply lower in afternoon trading on a resumption of the severe selling which had characterized last week's plunge against the euro after disappointment over European Central Bank policy moves.
+Wall Street was lower, led by weaker technology shares, dropping the S&P to a three-week low.
+The prospect of a merger between chemical giants Dow Chemical and DuPont boosted those shares.
+Dow Chemical was last up 11 percent while DuPont was last up 12 percent.

 Coming into this week, speculators had amassed their largest short position in the euro since May, and the change in the market's tenor since the ECB failed to deliver the jolt that investors expected has kept the dollar soft and the euro stronger.